 DRAMATIS’ Chris Payne who also co-wrote and played on the VISAGE hit ‘Fade To Grey’ said: “Mark Reeder and singer Alanas Chosnau have recorded a stunning new album called ‘Children of Nature’, a range of well-crafted songs and beautifully produced, with excellent vocals.
 If you’re a fan of electronic music this is definitely an album to add to your collection.”

-With ‘Children of Nature’ attracting many positive plaudits worldwide, Alanas Chosnau and Mark Reeder kindly spoke to The Electricity Club about the genesis of their creative union and a lot more.
+With ‘Children of Nature’ attracting many positive plaudits worldwide, Alanas Chosnau and Mark Reeder kindly spoke about the genesis of their creative union and a lot more.

 Alanas: Unfortunately, not.
 Life is full of surprises.
 I believe that our meeting was meant to be.
 Since the first talk at the festival, I immediately felt a creative connection and discovered we shared a love of similar music.